- Extradition from the UK

 Extradition will only be possible in respect of an extradition offence.
 The definition will vary based on the international basis for the request.
 In broad terms it must be a criminal offence, however defined in the requesting and requested states, which is punishable in both with at least 12 months’ imprisonment.
 In conviction cases a sentence of at least 4 months’ imprisonment must have been imposed.

 A CPS Red Notice or Wanted Diffusion must be authorised by the CPS IJOCD and sent to the UKICB at the NCA to be issued.
 The CPS only authorises a Red Notice or Wanted Diffusion where it is necessary and proportionate.
+A Red Notice or Wanted Diffusion may be issued in addition to an EAW/SAW.

 This section applies to all extradition to the UK.